Sautéed cauliflower, onions, and bacon, tossed with pasta, Parmesan and toasted panko. So good!

 - 1/2 cup grated Parmesan cheese

-1 Place a large pot of salted water (2 quarts of water, 1 Tbsp salt), on to the stove to boil.
+1 Bring salted water for pasta to a boil: Place a large pot of salted water (2 quarts of water, 1 Tbsp salt), on to the stove to boil.
 While the water is heating, continue with the recipe.

-2 Place the bacon pieces in a large sauté pan on medium heat.
+2 Cook the bacon: Place the bacon pieces in a large sauté pan on medium heat.
 Cook until lightly browned and much of the fat rendered, about 5-6 minutes.
 Remove the bacon from the pan to a bowl, retaining the fat in the pan.

 3 Brown the panko: While the bacon in step 2 is rendering, brown the panko in a separate skillet on medium high heat, stirring occasionally.
 When most of the panko is browned, remove from heat and place in a bowl.
 Stir in 2 tablespoons of olive oil, 3/4 teaspoon salt, 1/8 teaspoon of pepper, the parsley and thyme.
 Set aside.

 4 Cook the onions and garlic: Increase the heat to medium high.
 You'll want about a tablespoon to a tablespoon and a half of fat in the pan.
 If your bacon has not yielded that much fat, then add some olive oil to the pan.
 Add the sliced red onion.
 Cook until lightly browned, about 4 to 5 minutes.
 Add the garlic and cook an minute more.

 Remove the onions and garlic from the pan, adding them to the bowl with the bacon.

 5 Sauté the cauliflower: Add 2 more tablespoons of olive oil to the pan and heat on high heat.
 Add the cauliflower florets and toss to coat with the olive oil.
 Brown on high heat for 5 minutes, and then lower the heat, cover, and cook for 5 more minutes, or until the cauliflower florets are cooked through and tender.